 If you’re going to get involved with ANY program that is like this one, try to only invest the minimum amount, so even if things don’t work out, you will not have lost much.
 Personally, I don’t even want to get involved with programs similar to TM because they are not legit, so I’ll stick to what I trust, Wealthy Affiliate, which is not a similar program, but a great place to learn the system of creating a real internet business.

-My final thoughts: Here is why I believe it’s a ponzi scheme.
+My final thoughts: Here is why I believed it was a ponzi scheme (before it was proven to be that):

 I have tried to give this the benefit of the doubt, but I can’t.
 What we had, in my opinion, with this program is a system where you have advertisers paying to get clicks from other people who are trying to make money by clicking on ads and getting paid for each click, and vice versa.